When Christmas is Celebrated

 Some churches (mainly Orthodox and Coptic Orthodox churches) use a different calendar for their religious celebrations.
-Orthodox Churches in Russia, Serbia, Jerusalem, Ukraine and other countries use the old 'Julian' calendar and people in those churches celebrate Christmas on January 7th.
+Orthodox Churches in Russia, Belarus, Serbia, Jerusalem and other countries use the old 'Julian' calendar and people in those churches celebrate Christmas on January 7th.
 The Coptic Orthodox Church celebrates Christmas on January 7th.
 The Ethiopian Orthodox Tewahedo Church also celebrates Christmas on the 7th January (which is the 29th of Tahsas in their calendar).

 Most people in the Greek Orthodox Church celebrate Christmas on December 25th.
 But some still use the Julian calendar and so celebrate Christmas on 7th January!
 Some Greek Catholics also celebrate on January 7th.

 In 2023, the law was changed Ukraine so Christmas will be celebrated on December 25th rather than on January 7th.

 Before Christmas, many Christians use the time of Advent to prepare themselves and get ready to celebrate the joy of Christmas, when Christians celebrate of the birth of Jesus, who they believe is the Son of God.

 Advent is normally a period of four Sundays and weeks before Christmas.
 In many Orthodox and Eastern Catholics Churches Advent lasts for 40 days, starting on November 15th.